 They have been awarded by World Travel Awards for World’s Leading Airline to Asia (2010, 2011), Asia’s Leading Airline (2010, 2011) and Asia’s Leading Business Class Airline (2010).

-The Tales of a Traveler was the guest of Malaysia Tourism and Malaysia Airlines on this trip but opinion as always is our own.
+The Tales of a Traveler was hosted by Malaysia Tourism and Malaysia Airlines on this trip but opinion as always is our own.